bmabsout/Thesis/src/chapters/01_crisis_of_intent.typ

 === A Taxonomy of Robot Learning Failure Modes

-To understand the full scope of the intent-to-reality gap, we present a comprehensive taxonomy of failure modes observed in deployed robot learning systems, along with quantitative incidence rates from industry reports and academic studies.
+To understand the full scope of the intent-to-reality gap, we present a comprehensive taxonomy of failure modes observed in deployed robot learning systems.
+This taxonomy draws from documented incidents, industry case studies, and research literature to identify common patterns in robot learning failures.

 #figure(
-  caption: [Taxonomy of robot learning failure modes with incidence rates from deployed systems.
-Data aggregated from industry reports, academic studies, and safety incident databases (2020-2024).],
+  caption: [Taxonomy of robot learning failure modes with documented examples from deployed systems.
+Categories organized by relative frequency of occurrence based on literature review and industry case studies.],
   kind: "figure",
   supplement: [Figure],
   placement: auto,